 You can choose to apply to study or work abroad as part of your degree.
-German students may also participate in the Universitywide St Andrews Abroad programme.
-Further information on page 129 and online at: www.st-andrews.ac.uk/ study-abroad standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+German students may also participate in the University-wide St Andrews Abroad programme.
+Further information on page 143 and online at: www.st-andrews.ac.uk/study-abroad

+These grades are the overall standards required to consider you for entry.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.